 The Best Trimming Knife

 The best trimming knifes I have used are Olfa, again made by Axus.
 These are also imported from Japan and come in two sizes.
 The black blades are the best and stay razor sharp for a number of cuts.
 Once the blade does start to go blunt, you just snap the end and start again.
 Just buy one knife and as many replacement blades as you need.
 Easy to use, sharp and it comes with a soft grip handle.
 You even get a little fin on the back to open tins of paint with.
 You can’t ask for anything else really.
-You can pick an Olfa knife up online or from most decorating centres.
+You can pick an Olfa knife up online by clicking here, or from most decorating centres.

 The Best Wallpaper Hanging Brush